RETENTION PERIODS 2024

 In general, all tax-relevant documents must be retained.
 They must be legible and available throughout the entire retention period.

-- Annual financial statements (including opening balance sheets or interim financial statements) Whereby annual financial statements must be kept in paper form.
+• Annual financial statements (including opening balance sheets or interim financial statements).
+Annual financial statements must be kept in paper form.

 It is estimated that 5% of all company documents are of historical importance and should therefore be archived and stored securely on a permanent basis.